nygymankussainov/opencv/README.md

 **About**

-Creates blur effect around mouse-cursor on a video stream
+Creates blur effect around mouse-cursor on a video stream.
+Written in C++ using OpenCV library.

 **Installation**